Tactics for sending high-impact triggered emails

 When a customer places an order on Chewy, an email triggers requesting feedback on the order a week after the user receives their purchased items.
 Chewy’s goal is to incentivize past purchasers to write and share reviews of products to ultimately drive product sales from other users.

 In this case, Chewy capitalizes on the point in the customer journey when users are most inclined to leave feedback on a purchase — right after they’ve made it.
-And to make it easier for recipients to deliver feedback, Chewy provides context by referencing the order items and then drives users directly to review each item via a clear CTA.
+And to make it easier for recipients to deliver feedback, Chewy provides context by referencing the order items and then drives users directly to review each item via a clear call to action (CTA).